About the Breakdown Crane Association

 Objectives

-- To encourage and promote the preservation and operation of historic railway breakdown cranes
+- To encourage and promote the preservation and operation of historic British railway breakdown cranes

 - To create a core of expertise in the operation, maintenance, preservation and restoration of historic railway breakdown cranes